 The days of fuel stations being about fuel collection alone are long gone.
-Customers love the fact that they can fuel their cars and pick up groceries, supplies, meals (and more) all the same time.
-Meaning that (particularly with more people working from home) well-located fuel-stops with plenty of parking, Wifi and upmarket amenities are fast becoming the daily go-to’s for local consumers.
-Some fuel stations are even offering “hot desks” so people can work in a comfortable environment that feels less like a fuel station and more like a trendy office-on-the-go.
+Customers love the fact that they can fuel their cars and pick up groceries, supplies, meals (and more) all at the same time.
+Meaning that (particularly with more people working from home) well-located fuel stops with plenty of parking, Wifi and upmarket amenities are fast becoming the daily go-to’s for local consumers.
+Some fuel stations are even offering “hot desks” so people can work in a comfortable environment that feels less like a fuel station and more like a trendy office on the go.

 2. Quick and contact-free journeys

-The implications of these options is an increased efficiency at store-level and reduction in required staffing at store level.
+The implications of these options are increased efficiency at store level and a reduction in required staffing at store level.
 It also allows customers to customize the type of buying experience they best prefer.
 This kind of flexibility will build loyalty with customers who appreciate a store that responds to their needs.

 3. All eyes on sustainability

 Environmental issues are now mainstream and all eyes are on planet sustainability.
 This means that oil and petrol companies are concerned too.
 This is leading to more stringent international regulations on emissions.
 Now fuel station owners are looking ahead and getting their infrastructures ready for alternative fuels like CNG, LPG, EV and other “green” services.
 This is also extending into periphery policies with paperless operations and mobile loyalty programs.